When you wear a shirt made from Ahimsa handloom, you're not just choosing comfort—you're choosing non-violence.

 Every GURU VASTRA shirt is:

-- Handwoven on traditional looms (no power looms)
+- Handwoven on hathkargha with nature inpired weaves (no power looms)

 - Made by named artisans who earn fair wages